 - Garden cucumbers are relatively smooth-skinned and dark green in color.
 Because sometimes they're waxed and their skin can be thick or bitter, it is best to peel them.
 If their seeds are too big you will also have to remove them with a small spoon before using them.

-You can find more information about the different types of cucumbers in this article by The Spruce Eats
+You can find more information about the different types of cucumbers in this article for cucumber varieties by The Spruce Eats.

 Should I peel cucumbers for salad?